takluyver/bash_kernel/README.rst

     cat dog.png | display
     echo "<b>Dog</b>, not a cat." | displayHTML

+Alternatively one can simply generate the rich content to a file in /tmp (or $TMPDIR) and then output the corresponding (to the mimetype) context prefix _TEXT_SAVED_* constant (see `display.py`).

+The environment variable "NOTEBOOK_BASH_KERNEL_CAPABILITIES" will be set with a comma separated list of the supported types (currently "image,html").
+This way programs (in C++, Go, Rust, etc.) can adjust their output to display rich content appropriately.

 For details of how this works, see the Jupyter docs on `wrapper kernels
 <http://jupyter-client.readthedocs.org/en/latest/wrapperkernels.html>`_, and
 Pexpect's docs on the `replwrap module